sevvalkahraman/slack-open-dialog-with-python/readme.md

 # slack-open-dialog-with-python
 Opens a dialog when called with the specified command.
 This dialog box contains text field and selection boxes.
-It sends a message to the channel specified in config as a result of the request.
+It sends a message to the channel specified in the config file as a result of the request.

 #### Gef files
 ```bash